Nino-cunei/lorentz2022/5-friday/plenary.md

 There should be someone (institution) that maintains a series of such cookbooks, producing 100-page introduction into for example the analysis of old babylonian syntax

-Caroline, Kaj: need a catalogue (inventory) of techniques/technologies related to the purposes they are for, with tutorial-like introductions into the same methods.
+Caroline, Kai: need a catalogue (inventory) of techniques/technologies related to the purposes they are for, with tutorial-like introductions into the same methods.

 Technologies tend to be tied to specific corpora of texts.
 This creates difficulties.
 Cookbooks help to make clear which methods are known to be working for which corpora.